alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 Generating these huge vocabulary files can nevertheless take a very long time!
 Not in Pagila's case, though.

-Now your data privacy protocols will either require you to unzip and examine these files before taking them out of the private network or it will trust ``sqlsynthgen`` to produce only non-private output given certain inputs.
+Now your data privacy protocols will either require you to unzip and examine these files before taking them out of the private network or it will trust ``datafaker`` to produce only non-private output given certain inputs.
 In either case we take these files out of the private network.

 Using the same ``config.yaml`` file outside the private network (and with ``DST_DSN`` set as above) we delete the existing data in these vocabulary tables,